TomekBor2/Manual-Testing-Portfolio/README.md

 I also attend postgraduate studies of web apps development.
 My goal is to develop knowledge in practice and gain skills on tests automation.

+## Experience
+Since October 2022 I work as a manual tester of mobile applications.
+During this time I was involved in one internal and two commercial projects.
+My task was to complex verification of applications working with IoT devices for medical purposes.
+Testing included UI, logic as well as backend issues.
+The work was performed in agile methodology.
+Daily communication with the customer was in English.

 ## Tech skills & tools

 * Jira/Miro/Figma